genistat-ag/handbook/communication.md

 ### 🚨 Alerting

+*This section describes how we plan on handling alerting.
+It will be updated once we have implemented it.*

 For critical alerts, we use **automated phone calls**.
 Since smartphones can be set to silent and still ring for specific numbers, this allows us to unwind, knowing that we will hear our phone if something critical